bsanayah/IntroToSystemsProg/README.md

 main.c: Calls the two functions in sequence main.h: Header file with function declarations
-Makefile: Automates the compilation process into an executable named greetings The repository also includes instructions for compiling and running the program on a Unix-based system.
+Makefile: Automates the compilation process into an executable named greetings

-I use -zsh terminal Mac Terminal
+Compiled and ran on a UNIX MacOS system.
+I used my -zsh terminal